 Tree species used by macaws tend to be large, mature trees with large nesting cavities.
-The practice of selective logging can severely impact macaws because this practice often targets the old, large trees that the macaws depend upon for nesting.
+The practice of selective logging often targets old, large trees that macaws depend upon for nesting.
 In selective logging, the most valuable trees from a forest are commercially extracted (Asner et al. 2005, p.
 480; Johns 1988, p.
 31), and the forest is left to regenerate naturally or with some management until being subsequently logged again.
 Johns (1988, p.
 31), looking at a West Malaysian dipterocarp forest, found that mechanized selective logging in tropical rainforests, which usually removes a small percentage of timber trees, causes severe incidental damage.
 He found that the extraction of 3.3 percent of trees destroyed 50.9 percent of the forest.
-Timber companies operating under a selective logging system can cause considerable damage to the surrounding forest, both to trees and soil.
 Selective logging can cause widespread collateral damage to remaining trees, subcanopy vegetation, and soil, and the practice impacts hydrological processes, erosion, fire, carbon storage, and plant and animal species (Chomitz et al. 2007, pp. 117, 119; Asner et al. 2005, p.
 480).
-Forests that were selectively logged 15 years before exhibited an open structure with skeletons of incidentally killed trees, serious gulley erosion, and vegetation on waterlogged sites that had been compacted by heavy vehicles (Edwards 1993, p.
+Forests that were selectively logged 15 years prior became an open forest with skeletons of incidentally killed trees, serious gulley erosion, and vegetation on waterlogged sites that had been compacted by heavy vehicles (Edwards 1993, p.
 9).
-Because selective logging targets large, mature trees, this practice can have a disproportionate impact on hole-nesters, such as macaws.
 Additionally, the availability of food sources for frugivores (fruit-eaters, such as the great green macaw) is reduced because the trees that contain nutritional sources are no longer there.

-Selective logging is particularly devastating in the case of the great green macaw, as the species is closely associated with the almendro tree, which it needs for both food and shelter.
+Selective logging is particularly devastating to the almendro tree, which is slow growing and may take centuries to reach sufficient size to harbor cavities (Schmidt 2009, p.
+15), and which great green macaws need for both food and shelter.
 The almendro tree's wood is of great commercial value due to its strength and durability for flooring, roofing, and irrigation systems (Madriz-Vargas 2004, p.
 8).
-Because this tree species is quite high in commercial value, it has been selectively logged.
-Concern for this tree species was significant enough that the species was added to CITES Appendix III in Costa Rica and Nicaragua.
-Listing species in Appendix III enhances conservation measures enacted for the species by regulating international trade in the species, particularly by preventing trade in illegally acquired specimens.
-In general, shipments containing CITES-listed species receive greater scrutiny from border officials in both the exporting and importing countries.
+Concern for this tree species was significant enough that the species was listed as CITES Appendix III by both Costa Rica and Nicaragua.
+Listing species in Appendix III enhances conservation measures enacted for the species by regulating international trade in the species.
+In general, shipments containing CITESlisted species receive greater scrutiny from border officials in both the exporting and importing countries.
 The elimination of almendro trees is possibly the most severe threat for the species in its range countries with the exception of Ecuador, where the decrease in availability of other tree species used by the great green macaw is a concern.

-Unsustainable logging practices that destroy the forest canopy also reduce habitat available to the great green macaw.
-The great green macaw's primary nesting habitat, the almendro tree, is slow growing and may take centuries to reach sufficient size to harbor cavities (Schmidt 2009, p.
-15).
-Although the nest cavities that the macaws prefer (deep and dry) may take 10 to 20 years to form, these nests can last for several decades (Chun 2008, p.
+Although the nest cavities that the macaws prefer (deep and dry) may take 10 to 20 years to form, the nests themselves can last for several decades (Chun 2008, p.
 101).
-Not only have amounts of available suitable habitat decreased, but the spatial distribution of its habitat has also changed, making foraging more difficult and requiring more energy expended.
 Even in undisturbed forests, suitable tree cavities are usually limited.
 As a result, each loss of a nest site can represent the loss of potentially many future chicks that could have been raised in each tree cavity.